A unique new app helps students understand that a $30,000 career choice may not be worth incurring $100,000 of college debt

 Thanks to sponsor support, Money Path is currently available free to every high school in Wisconsin.
 Money Path will set teens on a course to reach their lifelong financial goals and strengthen their communities because once they sign up for Money Path, students have access to the Money Path app and its valuable planning tools as long as they need it.

 Ready to help your students start on the path to making sound, real-life financial decisions?
-Learn more here (link to Get Started Page) or request a Money Path demonstration here.
+Learn more here or request a Money Path demonstration here.